csem/experiment_tracker/README.md

 You should be some what familiar with Streamlit.
 If you aren't, just spend 20 minutes looking at https://docs.streamlit.io/en/stable/getting_started.html

-Start by looking at loading_data.py in examples.
-This allows you to collect programmatically the path of any file that matches a string (query_string).
-The returned pandas dataframe contains all but rows from the Hydra file.
-The last row is the path of the desired file.
-You can access it with df.loc["path"]
 # Terminology (Based on WandB):

 - **Project**: A collection of one or more experiments.
 (Each _Project_ has one or more days sub-folders, and then one or more time sub-folders)